shaoshing/train/README.md

 By now, `train` only support http.DefaultServeMux, custom ServeMux will be soon be support in the next version.

+By default, train will register '/assets/' http url pattern, if you want to use another url prefix, please reconfig it before calling `Run`.

 ### Run

 ```go